Take Action

 • Share our Federal Advocacy Toolkit on social media and with your networks.

-• Contact your representatives today at the local and federal levels and ask them to keep fighting for programs like CSBG, LIHEAP, and HUD.
+• Contact your representatives today at the local and federal levels and ask them to keep fighting for HUD.

 • Share your story with us.
 Action Inc. wants to hear from Cape Ann residents who have received help from us in the past since this helps us with our own advocacy efforts.
 Tell us about your experience below.